WebOfTrustInfo/verifiable-news/sketchpad.md

 [https://w3c.github.io/vc-data-model/#expiration](https://w3c.github.io/vc-data-model/#expiration)

 It is important to distinguish _issuance layer intervals_ from _content layer intervals_.
-Issuance layer intervals are the intervals of time that digitally-signed digital objects are valid, a cryptographic or systems security topic.
-Content layer intervals are the intervals of time that assertions of statements are intended.
+Issuance layer intervals are the intervals of time that digitally-signed digital objects are valid or exist, a cryptographic or systems security topic.
+An issuance may only be available at a URL while valid, until it expires.
+Content layer intervals are the intervals of time that represented assertions of statements are intended.
 Content layer intervals may span one or more issuance intervals; the duration of an intended assertion may span across the durations of one or more digitally-signed objects.

 Issuance layer fields include: `issued` and `expires`.
 In the [verifiable claims model](https://w3c.github.io/vc-data-model/), these are described as for _both_ the validity of the issuance and of the claim.
 Explored herein is a separate content layer atop an issuance layer.